lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 #### enabled()

-Define variables and the enabled() function to track and check if the model is enabled or not.
+Variables and the enabled() function are defined to track and check if the model is enabled or not.
 The model is disabled if "commandLineFlag", the command line argument specifying the model IR .xml file (e.g. “-m”) , has not been set.

 ```cpp
     mutable bool enablingChecked = false;